Thomas-Gottwald/NLP4/READMENLP4.md

 ##### Possible optimization / future work
 1. Probably it would be nice to implement a plot methode to all other functions, so it would be easy to evaluate them and have a good overview.
-2. Right now we assume that it doesn´t matter if we use keywords or a hole sentence to compare it with the text.
+2. Right now we assume that it doesn´t matter if we use keywords or a whole sentence to compare it with the text.
 It might be good the implement several functions.
 One for words ->Bert and the other for sentence -> SBert